 Your wall control inside the garage connects to the back of your opener with low voltage wiring.
 Over time vibration can cause the wiring to come loose from the contacts.
 Simply slide and secure the wiring back in place and secure it so it doesn’t come loose again.
 This problem seems to happen frequently on older units with the doorbell style button.

 Wires are prone to damage as they are low voltage and have a thin protective coating.
 Staples are often fastened down too tightly, pinching the wire causing a bare spot.
 Over time this area can make contact with a metal surface like the opener rail or door tracks.
-Other objects like garbage cans, shovels and even mice can damage wiring closer to the photo eyes.
-Any small electrical signal can cause the opener to run – since the wiring is low voltage it doesn’t take much.

 9.1 Multimeter VOM Opener Wiring Testing